Adaptive Pairwise Weights for Temporal Credit Assignment: Experiments

-\cutparagraphup \paragraph{Visualizing the Learned Weights via Inner-loop Reset.} One view of Meta-PWTD and -PWR is that they are co-adapting the pairwise weights to the current policy at each point in training. \revised{To clearly see the most effective weights that metagradient learned for a random policy, we repeatedly reset the policy parameters to a random initialization while continuing to train the meta-parameters until convergence.} More specifically: the meta-parameters $\eta$ are trained repeatedly by randomly initializing $\theta$, $\psi$, and $\phi$ and running the inner loop for $16$ updates for each outer loop update.
-Following~\citet{veeriah2019discovery} and \citet{zheng2019can}, the outer loop objective is evaluated on all $16$ trajectories sampled with the updated policies.
+To clearly see the most effective weights that metagradient learned for a random policy, we repeatedly reset the policy parameters to a random initialization while continuing to train the meta-parameters until convergence.
+More specifically: the meta-parameters $\eta$ are trained repeatedly by randomly initializing $\theta$, $\psi$, and $\phi$ and running the inner loop for $16$ updates for each outer loop update.
+Following existing work in metagradient~\citep{veeriah2019discovery,zheng2020can}, the outer loop objective is evaluated on all $16$ trajectories sampled with the updated policies.
 The gradient of the outer loop objective on the $i\text{th}$ trajectory with respect to $\eta$ is backpropagated through all of the preceding updates to $\theta$.
-We run the outer loop for $2000$ updates.
-Hyperparameters are provided in the Supplement.
+Hyperparameters are provided in the appendix.

-\cutparagraphup What pairwise weights would accelerate learning in this domain?
-Figure~\ref{fig:dag_weights} (top) visualizes a set of \emph{handcrafted} weights for $\hat{\Psi}^{\text{PWR}}$ in the Depth $8$ DAG; each row in the grid represents the state in which an action advantage is estimated, and each column the state in which a future reward is experienced.
+What pairwise weights would accelerate learning in this domain?
+Figure~\ref{fig:dag} (top) visualizes a set of \emph{handcrafted} weights for $\hat{\Psi}^{\text{PWR}}$ in the Depth $8$ DAG; each row in the grid represents the state in which an action advantage is estimated, and each column the state in which a future reward is experienced.
 For each state pair $(s_i, s_j)$ the weight is $1$ (yellow) only if the reward at $s_j$ depends on the action choice at $s_i$, else it is zero (dark purple; the white pairs are unreachable).
-Figure~\ref{fig:dag_weights} (middle) shows the corresponding weights learned by Meta-PWR via the inner-loop reset procedure.
-Importantly, the learned pairwise weights have been \emph{increased} for those state pairs in which the handcrafted weights are $1$ and have been \emph{decreased} (some to near zero) for those state pairs in which the handcrafted weights are $0$; recall they were initialized to $0.5$.
+Figure~\ref{fig:dag} (middle) shows the corresponding weights learned by Meta-PWR.
+Importantly, the learned pairwise weights have been \emph{increased} for those state pairs in which the handcrafted weights are $1$ and have been \emph{decreased} for those state pairs in which the handcrafted weights are $0$.
 As in the analysis of the simple domain in \S\ref{sec:pairwise}, these weights will result in lower variance advantage estimates.